Declaration on Open and Transparent Government

 - to commit to releasing high value public data actively for re-use, in accordance with the Declaration and Principles, and in accordance with the NZGOAL Review and Release process.

-Cabinet has also directed Chief Executives to submit their plans to actively release public data to portfolio Ministers for approval.
-The Data and Information Re-use Chief executives Steering Group will report the aggregate plans annually to the Ministerial Committee on Government ICT.
+Cabinet directed Chief Executives to submit their plans to actively release public data to portfolio Ministers for approval.
+The Open Government Data Chief Executives Governance Group will report the aggregate plans annually to the Ministerial Committee on Government ICT.

 Cabinet invited the Minister of Local Government to write to local authorities and Local Government New Zealand informing the local government sector of the these decisions and encouraging councils, where they consider it appropriate, to take a similar approach.